 However, my selection of some of the best Xmas crackers for this year includes several offerings with features that are guaranteed to prolong the fun.
 This is something to bear in mind when shopping for the best Christmas crackers for kids.
 Crackers aren’t usually suitable for children under three years of age due to the small parts involved but they can join in the fun with those that are empty.
 There are many contemporary and traditional designs in paper, card or shiny foils in a range of colours for us to choose from.
 Some crackers are often based on a theme such as the ballet or fairground but they will still harmonise with your existing Christmas decorations.

 Other features include versatile ‘fill your own’ crackers that are empty until you add your own trinkets.
 And of course, the best Xmas crackers are those with snaps that won’t fail at the crucial moment.
-So let’s take a closer look at what’s special for 2019.

 The first we’ll look at are these beautifully large crackers from Toyland in a festive fiery red and glistening gold combination.
 They are decorated with opposite coloured foil effect stars and snowflakes for an understated air of sophistication.
 Made of a sturdy card that will keep its shape until the big day, these impressive crackers will help to create the perfect Christmas atmosphere round the dinner table or beneath the tree.
 The contents might be the fairly typical assortment of novelties complete with a paper hat and printed joke but they look and feel luxurious.
 Available as a generous pack of ten, they even scored full marks when snapped.Check Price Now